Extreme Nomads’ Sports and Outdoors Guide to Bangkok

 DMK is where the budget airlines fly in and out of, and BKK is the one you can expect to fly to if you’re traveling from Europe, America, or Asia on one of the better airlines.
 The two airports are well connected by a free shuttle bus service.

-If you’re looking to get somewhere quick and hassle-free, Grab and Uber are your best bets (they’re cheaper and way more convenient than a normal taxi).
+If you’re looking to get somewhere quick and hassle-free, Grab and Uber offer a convenient way to get around Bangkok (they’re cheaper and way more convenient than a normal taxi).
 That said, if you’re up for navigating the public transport system, the whole city is quite well connected by the MRT and BTS Skytrain.

 To find the best public transport to or from Bangkok, use this search form from 12go.asia – the most efficient and user-friendly public transportation booking platform for Thailand, Vietnam, Malaysia, Singapore, India, Philippines, Laos, Cambodia and Myanmar.